amethystaurora-robo/Rare_event_algorithms/README.md

 2. Ragone F, Bouchet F. Computation of extreme values of time averaged observables in climate models with large deviation techniques.
 J Stat Phys.
 2020;179(5-6):1637-65. doi:10.1007/s10955-019-02429-7.

 3. Mehling, O., Börner, R. and Lucarini, V., 2024.
 Limits to predictability of the asymptotic state of the Atlantic Meridional Overturning Circulation in a conceptual climate model.
 Physica D: Nonlinear Phenomena, 459, p.134043.

-#To Do
-4. Degeneracy of trajectoreis isn't fixed with more trajs, can try a lower value of k / less time for next run Also need to turn RE algorithm back on after the switch, to see if it goes back to on state
-8. Would also be good to see any changes in auto-correlation and variance as transition happens